Q. How do I reset my PowerSchool Account, I am locked out?

 a.
 Phone calls are reserved typically for emergencies and absentee calls.
 When sending emergency message we use an internal emergency category that forces all phone calls to families.
 If your student is absent from school you will get a call from the nurse.

 a.
-Make payments online via MySchoolBucks or the Unipay website.
-You can make checks payable to "Hopkinton Public Schools."
-Starting this fall balances will be made available in the PowerSchool Parent Portal.
+Make payments online via MySchoolBucks in the PowerSchool Parent Portal.
+Or, you can send a check made payable to "Hopkinton Public Schools" to the Technology Department, Hopkinton Public Schools, 89 Hayden Rowe Street, Hopkinton, MA 01748.
+Once final pricing is determined, balances will be made available in the PowerSchool Parent Portal.

 Q. How do I register for the 1:1 Laptop Program at HHS?

 a.
-Each February the technology opens an online application process to all 8th grade parents.
-The link becomes available in the Paren Portal, students that register beyond the deadline can still participate in a lease if laptops are available in the summer.
-Please contact Maegan Cox (firstname.lastname@example.org) in the technology office for help with registration.
+Beginning March 6, 2020 the online application will open to all 8th grade parents.
+An email will be sent when the link becomes available in the PowerSchool Parent Portal.
+Students that register beyond the deadline can still participate in a lease if laptops are available in the summer.
+Please contact Maegan Cox (email@example.com) in the technology office for help with registration.

 Q. How do BYOD students get access to district software?